King cobra: Behaviour and ecology

 Following envenomation, it swallows its prey whole.
 Because of its flexible jaws, it can swallow prey much larger than its head.
-It is considered diurnal because it hunts during the day, but has also been seen at night, rarely.
+It is considered diurnal because it hunts during the day, but has also been seen at night, albeit rarely.

 Diet

 The king cobra is an apex predator and dominant over all other snakes except large pythons.
 Its diet consists primarily of other snakes and lizards, including Indian cobra, banded krait, rat snake, pythons, green whip snake, keelback, banded wolf snake and Blyth's reticulated snake.

 It also hunts Malabar pit viper and hump-nosed pit viper by following their odour trails.
 In Singapore, one was observed swallowing a clouded monitor.

 When food is scarce, it also feeds on other small vertebrates, such as birds, and lizards.
 In some cases, the cobra constricts its prey using its muscular body, though this is uncommon.
-After a large meal, it lives for many months without another one because of its slow metabolic rate.
+After a large meal, it may go for many months without another one because of its slow metabolic rate.

-Defense
+Antipredator behavior

 The king cobra is not considered aggressive.
 It usually avoids humans and slinks off when disturbed, but is known to aggressively defend incubating eggs and attack intruders rapidly.
 When alarmed, it raises the front part of its body, extends the hood, shows the fangs and hisses loudly.

 Wild king cobras encountered in Singapore appeared to be placid, but reared up and struck in self defense when cornered.

-The king cobra possesses a potent neurotoxic venom and death can occur in as little as 30 minutes after being bitten.
-Most victims bitten by king cobras are snake charmers.
-Hospital records in Thailand indicate that bites from king cobras are very uncommon.

 The king cobra can be easily irritated by closely approaching objects or sudden movements.
 When raising its body, the king cobra can still move forward to strike with a long distance, and people may misjudge the safe zone.
 It can deliver multiple bites in a single attack.

-Growling hiss

 The hiss of the king cobra is a much lower pitch than many other snakes and many people thus liken its call to a "growl" rather than a hiss.
-While the hisses of most snakes are of a broad-frequency span ranging from roughly 3,000 to 13,000 Hz with a dominant frequency near 7,500 Hz, king cobra growls consist solely of frequencies below 2,500 Hz, with a dominant frequency near 600 Hz, a much lower-sounding frequency closer to that of a human voice.
+While the hisses of most snakes are of a broad-frequency span ranging from roughly 3,000 to 13,000 Hz with a dominant frequency near 7,500 Hz, king cobra growls consist solely of frequencies below 2,500 Hz, with a dominant frequency near 600 Hz, a much lower-pitched frequency closer to that of a human voice.
 Comparative anatomical morphometric analysis has led to a discovery of tracheal diverticula that function as low-frequency resonating chambers in king cobra and its prey, the rat snake, both of which can make similar growls.